IT is fitting that ex-councillor Andrew Murat should arrive for interview in a work shirt, because work is all he can talk about.

 Youth unemployment, bringing businesses to the industrial land area and tourism are high on his agenda.

-He said he looks forward to the September elections, and hopes new faces can bring opportunities to Armidale.
+He said he looks forward to the election, and hopes new faces can bring opportunities to Armidale.

 “Whether it’s someone from the existing Council or a new Council, you have to have vision and you have to have ideas,” he said.